 Hi everyone, this first week’s post is about two stories that focus on children who were evacuated into the countryside during those first few years of World War Two in England.
 The small family unit they create and the story that followed was very poignant and heartfelt.
 If you like me have an affinity towards these type of stories then these stories are meant for you!

-Continue reading “The War that Saved my Life by Kimberly B. Bradley”Category: historical
+Continue reading “The War that Saved my Life by Kimberly B. Bradley”Family History for this November

 Hi everyone, welcome to the month of November!!
 This month I plan on featuring historical stories about families.
 I know, I’ve already done historical stories last November, but this selection of stories have an extra element to it.
 They all feature a group of young girls and the legacies they create for the generations to come.